Guide

 nylas email search "temporary password" --from noreply@service.com --limit 1 --json \

-| jq -r '.[0].body'This gives agents self-healing capability.
-Rather than failing permanently when a credential expires, the agent can initiate recovery, read the reset email, and restore its own access.
+| jq -r '.[0].body'This pattern gives agents self-healing capability.
+Rather than failing permanently when a credential expires, the agent initiates recovery, reads the reset email, and restores its own access — all without human intervention.

 Verify domain ownership